Start Using PagerDuty Today

 SERVICE NOTIFICATIONS in syslog.
 You can grep your syslog to see if the

-May 28 18:20:57 ip-10-11-139-249 nagios3: SERVICE NOTIFICATION: pagerduty;localhost;Current Users;CRITICAL;notify-service-by-pagerduty;USERS CRITICAL - 3 users currently logged in
+grep NOTIFICATION /var/log/messages May 28 18:20:57 ip-10-11-139-249 nagios3: SERVICE NOTIFICATION: pagerduty;localhost;Current Users;CRITICAL;notify-service-by-pagerduty;USERS CRITICAL - 3 users currently logged in

 pagerduty contact is not associated with notifications for the host/service in question.
 If you’re using the default configuration, make sure that the

 More troubleshooting tips can be found in our Nagios Troubleshooting Guide.